ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 <Adapter Component ID>.<NamespaceIndex>.<Identifier>
 ```

 **Note:** The naming convention is affected by StreamPrefix and ApplyPrefixToStreamID settings in data source configuration.
-For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).
+For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration).